ndrewh/pyda/README.md

 # Get a handle to the current process
 p = process()

-# Get the binary base address
+# You can use pwnlib to get information about the target ELF
 e = ELF(p.exe_path)
 e.address = p.maps[p.exe_path].base